 You: So, my main conditions are inspections and financing.
 How long do I have to satisfy them?

-Me: Conditions are inserted for 10 days.
+Me: Conditions are inserted for ten days.
 This is plenty of time to carry out your inspections and get financing finalized.

-You: I might need more time than that, can we make it 3 weeks?
+You: I might need more time than that, can we make it three weeks?

 Me: Not usually.
 You are trying to get your offer accepted by the seller.
-If you request a long conditional period the seller will wonder why you aren’t working hard to get your conditions met in the usual timeframe.
+If you request a long conditional period, the seller will wonder why you aren't working hard to meet your conditions in the usual timeframe.
 This creates a negative impression of you in the seller's mind–we need them to like you!